hikoworks/hikolang/README.md

  * enum only has named-values, it is not an integer.
  * function overloading, on both arguments (type and non-type) and return type.

 ## Safe integers

 All operations on integers will either:
- * always result in a mathematically correct result, or
+ * Always have a mathematically correct result, or
- * the operation may throws an error that must be caught locally.
+ * it may throw a error that must be caught locally.

+Errors that may be thrown by certain operations:
+ * Domain-errors such as division by zero, or sqrt of a negative number.
+ * Narrow-error when explicitly casting to a smaller integer range.

 The `int` template type automatically scales to fit the full result of an operation: